sara-nl/spicercourse/demo-spider-roles.md

 $HOME/ecoli-analysis-software/miniconda2/bin/conda

-with the following path instead
+with the following path

 /project/spidercourse/Software/ecoli-analysis-software/miniconda2/bin/conda

-#Similarly change the other respective paths directing to the Software in project space
+Similarly change the other respective paths directing to the Software in project space

 save the changes